 Psychologically, it’s been proven that treating soul-sickness may mean you treating your mind first.
 Because our thinking shapes who we are and how we feel, due to how the human brain responds fast to what’s on the mind.
 I personally believe that depression is a problem of negative reaction to our situations or circumstances, and we must start from the inside to tackle it.
 You will also need to learn how to maintain a positive and Godly attitude towards this disorder.

 The secret is refocusing your mind on the positive, i.e. taking your mind off that which is depressing you and putting it on that which makes you feel good about yourself.
 There is what is called the ‘Laws of Attraction’ and our mind (the conscious and subconscious mind) are like magnets, they draw towards us what we think about, whether sorrow or joy, evil or good.

 You can’t attract what you don’t think about. – Naomi Destiny.

-If depression comes knocking at your door like it did to me last week, you can push him or her out by doing any of the following.
+If depression comes knocking at your door as it did to me last week, you can push him or her out by doing any of the following.

 • Meditating on all the good things God has done for you.
 If he hasn’t done you any good, at least being alive is a good thing.
 Always remember that when we allow His perfect love to flood our hearts, fear and other negative depressive thoughts won’t find a place in us.

 • Avoid too much sugar.
-Studies have shown that a diet that is low in carbohydrate, high in fat and sugar may improve symptoms of depression.
-Exercise, eat well and stay healthy.
+Studies have shown that a diet that is low in carbohydrates, high in fat and sugar may improve symptoms of depression.
+Exercise, eat well, and stay healthy.

 Finally, the journey of life is not easy but can be made easy and though many times it gets hard, your body will eventually get tired and your mind will become exhausted but, you must keep pushing forward.
 Don’t give up, you are stronger than this.